MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-transition.md

 1. **I am a new Dynamics 365 Marketing customer.
 How do these changes impact me?**

+    As a new customer, you can expect the following:

     1. **Name change**
         1. This is a name change only and doesn't change any functionality.
         1. The name change will be applied automatically with the September 2023 monthly update.